 The Church is growing with new faces and new Christians.
 Mottram Hall quickly became full of these new people, therefore on Sunday 13th October 2013 - after much prayer and discussion - Gateway launched its 2nd congregation.
 They meet at the Outreach Centre in New Lodge, Barnsley.
 In October 2015, Gateway at New Lodge launched its own Food/Clothes Bank for people in crisis within the local community.

 Gateway ministers to a lot of people with addictions.
-Therefore, God opened the door, for Gateway to expand its CAP ministry, launching CAP Release in November 2014.
+Therefore, God opened the door, for Gateway to expand its CAP ministry, launching CAP Release in November 2014, which is now called Fresh Start.
 This is a support group for addicts.
 2015 was another significant year, with the launch of the Gateway Bible Academy in March.

 Do check out this website to get a feel of the life of Gateway Church.
-God has been at work, and in this short history of just over 6 years since Gateway launched, many amazing stories could be told - but that's for another time.
+God has been at work, and in this short history of 8 years since Gateway launched, many amazing stories could be told - but that's for another time.
 Praise God, because it is His Church.